Dogs suffer from diseases just like humans.

 At first, offer the broth only, or add small amounts with meat and mashed vegetables.
 Small dogs should receive small portions of a few teaspoons.
 Give ½ to 1 cup for bigger dogs.

 After 4 to 6 hours, observe your dog for vomiting or diarrhea following its first few meals.

 Once your Yorkie is ready to move on to something more substantial, you can give it tiny pieces of boiled chicken breast and unsalted and unseasoned white rice.
 Mix them together before feeding.

 You could also consider adding a little pumpkin flavor to help with constipation or diarrhea, helping the stool normalize.
-Read “My Yorkie Is Constipated: What Can I Do?” for more on this.
+Read “My Yorkie Is Constipated” for more on this.
 Maintain this kind of diet for about two weeks.

 Probiotics And Prebiotics

 Probiotics and prebiotics combine to keep the digestive system moving and to promote optimal gut health.

 Probiotics help to restore and build the gut lining.
 You can feed your dog some yogurt, but a probiotic supplement would be better.
 Your vet can recommend one and this is always the best option.
 But this supplement available on amazon is good.

 Prebiotics turn into short-chain fatty acids (SCFA) once in the colon.
 They provide energy to colon cells, prevent the growth of harmful bacteria and preserve electrolyte balance.

 SCFAs also keep the intestines of your dog moving.
 Prebiotics support and promote optimal gut health in combination with probiotics, making them more effective in stopping and preventing diarrhea.